 Q: How do I produce and submit content for public access?

 Q: How can my organization, company, or group participate in public access?

 A: Please contact us to express your interest in participating in public access, particularly if you do not already have a relationship with BAVC.
 We would like to build a database of organizations that are interested in participating in public access, community media trainings, equipment access, productions, and relationships with public access producers and volunteers.
 We encourage you to have a representative come to an orientation meeting in order to produce programming for our channels.
 And join our mailing list to receive related announcements.

-Q: What kind of training and additional services will BAVC provide?
+Q: What kind of training and additional services does BAVC provide?

-A: One reason BAVC felt able to assume public access operations at the dramatically reduced funding level is that we already offer several services related to public access, including membership, community events, and digital media training.
-We will continue to offer these services, but have added additional low-cost community trainings for public access producers.
+A: BAVC offers several services related to public access, including membership, community events, and digital media training.
+We will continue to offer these services, and have added additional low-cost community trainings for public access producers.